Jip-Hop/jailmaker/README.md

 - Optional: GPU passthrough (including [nvidia GPU](README.md#nvidia-gpu) with the drivers bind mounted from the host)
 - Starting the jail with your config applied

+## Security

+Despite what the word 'jail' implies, jailmaker's intended use case is to create one or more additional filesystems to run alongside SCALE with minimal isolation.
+By default the root user in the jail with uid 0 is mapped to the host's uid 0.
+This has [obvious security implications](https://linuxcontainers.org/lxc/security/#privileged-containers).
+If this is not acceptable to you, you may lock down the jails by [limiting capabilities](https://manpages.debian.org/bookworm/systemd-container/systemd-nspawn.1.en.html#Security_Options) and/or using [user namespacing](https://manpages.debian.org/bookworm/systemd-container/systemd-nspawn.1.en.html#User_Namespacing_Options) or use a VM instead.

 ## Installation

 Create a new dataset called `jailmaker` with the default settings (from TrueNAS web interface).
 Then login as the root user and download `jlmkr.py`.